jacobkap/crimebythenumbers/docs/pdf-tables2.md

 #> Hornet Sportabout...11 18.7   8  360 175 3.15 3.440 17.02  0  0    3    2
 #> Valiant...12           18.1   6  225 105 2.76 3.460 20.22  1  0    3    1
 ```
-The data that is printed out has 12 rows and in this example the first six and the last six rows are identical. `bind_rows()` took the second object in the parentheses (example2) and stacked it right below the last row in example1.
-In this case the columns are already in the same order but if they weren't, `bind_rows()` is smart enough to arrange the columns in the second object to be the same as the first object.
+The data that is printed out has 12 rows and in this example the first six and the last six rows are identical. `bind_rows()` took the second object in the parentheses (*example2*) and stacked it right below the last row in *example1.* In this case the columns are already in the same order but if they weren't, `bind_rows()` is smart enough to arrange the columns in the second object to be the same as the first object.

 Now we can run our for loop and create a single data set with every row from our 9 pages of data.
-We start by creating our empty data.frame and we'll call that "final."
-At the end of our loop we say that final gets `bind_rows(final, temp)` meaning that temp is stacked to the bottom of final every time the loop runs.
-We'll end this code chunk by looking at `head()` and `tail()` of final to be sure it worked correctly.
+We start by creating our empty data.frame and we'll call that *final*.
+At the end of our loop we say that *final* gets `bind_rows(final, temp)` meaning that temp is stacked to the bottom of *final* every time the loop runs.
+We'll end this code chunk by looking at `head()` and `tail()` of *final* to be sure it worked correctly.

 ```r